COVID-19: Statutory self-employment pay scheme - Updated: 6 August 2020

 Your average trading profit for the three tax years would be £30,000.

 If you did not trade in tax year 2016 to 2017 but made:

 Your average trading profit for the two tax years would be £35,000.

 If you are a self-employed farmer, market gardener, creative author or artist claiming Averaging relief HMRC will use the amount of profit before the impact of the averaging claims to work out:

-You must tell HMRC if you think your grant has been overpaid as if you do not you may be charged a penalty.
-The HMRC guidance will shortly be updated with how to do this.
+You must tell HMRC if you think your grant has been overpaid or that you should not have claimed, as if you do not you may be charged a penalty up to 100% of the grant amount.
+You can do this online here.

-The Finance Bill 2020 includes details of the powers HMRC will have to deal with incorrect claims.
+The Finance Act 2020 includes details of the powers HMRC will have to deal with incorrect claims.
 They will be able to:

 The draft legislation also sets out that the circumstances in which a person is not entitled to a coronavirus support payment include where they cease to be entitled to it after they have received it because of a change of circumstances.

 Members of partnerships

 The grants are subject to tax and NIC as self employed income.
 The legislation for the tax treatment of the grants is included in clause 19 schedule 1 of Finance Bill 2020 which provides that: